lukhuber/cipher/README.md

 ### Known Bugs

 - Harvesters throw an error during their very first tick, as mining site is not yet assigned
-- Console commands should be designed, such as being return values, instead of writing to console directly